mvysny/mvysny.github.io/_posts/2023-11-22-cant-move-node.md

 The problem is that a component, which is already attached to one UI, is being inserted into another UI as well.
 This usually happens when:

-* using DI scopes in a bad way on a component, e.g. [SessionScoped or Singleton scoped component - a very bad idea](../session-scoped-route/)
+* using DI scopes in a bad way on a component, e.g. [SessionScoped or Singleton scoped component - a very bad idea](../session-scoped-route/).
+  For example, you need to add a scope to a Spring component like `@UIScope` or `@Scope(value = ConfigurableBeanFactory.SCOPE_PROTOTYPE)`.
+  If you don't add any scope then it's a singleton = the same component is shared for all the views/users and it leads to this stacktrace.
-* placing a component (e.g. VaadinIcon) into a static field (or into an enum)
+* placing a component (e.g. `VaadinIcon`) into a static field (or into an enum).

 Moving a component from one UI to another will cause the component to disappear from the original UI for no apparent reasons, causing a lot of headscratching for the developer, and therefore this is definitely not a good practice.